Become an EKG Technician

 Electrocardiograph (EKG) technicians, also known as cardiographic or electrocardiogram technicians, perform diagnostic tests to aid doctors in identifying and treating cardiovascular problems in patients.
 These tests help detect irregularities that may result in a heart attack or heart disease.
-Common duties include explaining procedures to patients, monitoring patients' blood pressure and positioning patients.
+Common duties include explaining procedures to patients, monitoring patients' blood pressure, and positioning patients.
 A great deal of these technicians' work time may be spent standing, and they sometimes need to lift or turn patients.
-Some technicians employed in medical facilities work overnight, evenings or weekends.
-The following table presents an overview of what's needed to become an EKG technician:
+Some technicians employed in medical facilities work overnight, evenings, or weekends.

 |Degree Level||A high school diploma or its equivalent is required; postsecondary training can be helpful|